 An optimal solution to enhancing customer satisfaction and loyalty is by providing an Interactive Voice Response or else skills-based routing.
 When the customers call, they will have a more personalized experience.

 IVRs collect information about customer’s needs and will transfer the customer to the most appropriate agent or department.
 In addition to the reduction of operational costs, the advanced system can place high-value callers to the front of the waiting queue meaning that even if all agents are busy, the team will never lose a high-value customer.

 Make customers the spotlight of your call center, and constantly ask for feedback and opinions.
 Customers will provide you with a wealth of information about your product, service, agents and more.
 All you need to do is listen.

 Reassess your KPIs

 Metrics by which you measure agent performance could potentially be harming your customer service.
-KPIs such as AHT pressure agents to handle call within a certain amount of time, leading them to transfer the call more than necessary, "accidently" get disconnected and provide a generic service.
+KPIs such as AHT pressure agents to handle calls within a certain amount of time, leading them to transfer the call more than necessary, "accidentally" get disconnected and provide a generic service.

 Review your scorecard and make sure agents are focusing on metrics that really matter and don't backfire.

 A decrease in call center performance levels can be the result of many things, including low morale.
 Call centers have learned to place a lot of importance on their customers, forgetting to check in on their staff every once in a while.